For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “What does that mean?”
 Scott asked, challenged.

-“That means that I gotta stop work on all these other money-making projects to babysit you.”
+“That means that I gotta stop work on all my other projects to babysit you.”

 “Well, you don’t have to babysit me.
 Go do what you have to do,” Scott said, putting the supplies in the back of the pickup.
 He opened the door to get in and Mikey was there, growling at him again.
 Todd told Mikey to cool it.